ice4prince/Cmai/README.md

                         Antigen_id,BCR_Vh,BCR_CDR3h
 	--out OUT             the directory for output files --rf_data RF_DATA     the database folder for RoseTTAFold --fasta FASTA         The fasta file entering runEbed.
-When no sequence included in the input, the separate fasta file of antigens is required
+When no sequence is included in the input, the separate fasta file of antigens is required
 	--pre_dir PRE_DIR     the directory to save the preprocessed data.